 (3) Comprehensive planning as the creation of a cafeteria menu.-This view of planning might be regarded as a literal reaction to the Safe Streets Act and LEAA's Guidelines, both of which provide a lengthy list of problems to be addressed by SPA planning staffs.
-The Guidelines identify each of the major components of the criminal justice system and indicate that the plan must speak to each of them.
+The Guidelines identify each of the major components of the criminal justice system and indicate that the plan must speak to ponents of the criminal justice system and indicate that the plan must speak to each of them.
 The list is extensive, and what we term the cafeteria menu approach to planning is a position which holds that "comprehensive" planning is the development of a list of "approved" ideas it will support under each of LEAA's headings.